blakebrandon-hub/Online-Shop/README.md

 ## 🌟 Features

 - **Secure Payments:** Seamless integration with Stripe Checkout for secure transactions.
-- **Product Catalog:** Browse products with detailed descriptions and pricing.
+- **Product Catalog:** Browse products with descriptions and pricing.
 - **Product Filtering:** Easily filter products based on categories directly from the navigation bar.
 - **Responsive Design:** Clean and responsive UI for optimal viewing on various devices.